Easy Cornbread Stuffing

 • Buttermilk Cornbread – My recipe for sweet Southern cornbread is what I recommend using.

-• Italian Sausage – I use mild, but you could use sweet or hot, if that’s your preference.
+• Italian Sausage – I use mild, but you could use sweet or hot if that’s your preference.

 Other ground meats make suitable substitutes, or leave the sausage out entirely!

-• Celery, Yellow Onion and Minced Garlic – The three most flavorful veggies you can find!
+• Celery, Yellow Onion, and Minced Garlic – The three most flavorful veggies you can find!

 There’s room to mix and match: carrots can replace celery, any onion is fine, and chives can sub in for garlic in a pinch.

-cooked sausage in skillet.
+cooked crumbled sausage in cast iron skillet

-In fact, you can get started on this make ahead stuffing recipe well in advance by baking the sweet cornbread 2 to 3 days ahead of time!
-Then, just chop it up, and leave it out to dry.
+Bake the sweet cornbread 2 to 3 days ahead of time, then just chop it up and leave it out to dry.

 When you have a huge Thanksgiving dinner coming up in your future, don’t you wish you could prepare at least some of the dishes ahead of time?

 So, how far ahead can you make cornbread dressing?
 You can prepare this recipe up to 3 days ahead of time, as long as you refrigerate it.
+Frozen, it will keep for up to a month!

-Store in an appropriate airtight or freezer safe container, and give it plenty of time to thaw if you go the freezer route – at least 2 days.
+Store in an appropriate airtight or freezer-safe container, and give it plenty of time to thaw if you go the freezer route — at least 2 days.

-Unbaked stuffing doesn’t last quite as long: it will keep for up to 2 days in the fridge, but still up to a month in the freezer.
+Unbaked stuffing doesn’t last quite as long.
+It will keep for up to 2 days in the fridge, but still up to a month in the freezer.

-Storing and Reheating Cornbread Sausage Dressing
+Storing and Reheating Cornbread Sausage Stuffing

-And, if you’re freezing, make sure your storage container is freezer safe.
+And, if you’re freezing, make sure your storage container is freezer-safe.

 Have your oven a bit warmer, around 350°F, and simply heat until warmed through.
 This shouldn’t take more than 7-10 minutes – keep an eye on it!